Ultimate St. Clair Shores Real Estate Investing Guide for 2026

 Real Estate Market Strength

-Growing markets often generate opportunities for private investors to make the first loan themselves.
-This is a good stream of income for accomplished investors.
+Strong markets often generate opportunities for note buyers to originate the first mortgage loan themselves.
+For experienced investors, this is a useful segment of their investment strategy.

 Passive Real Estate Investing Strategies